INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### Right Place.

-**March 2020:** Early in my career after working 1.5 years alone for my own startup I was fortunate enough to realise - It isn't the code that I write keeps me happy, it is the people with whom I write it with.
+**March 2020:** Early in my career after working 1.5 years alone for my own startup I was fortunate enough to realise that it isn't the code that I write keeps me happy; It is the people with whom I write it with.

 ![log](assets/blogs/personal/logitech.jpg)